 In general, it is easier to make Glitch Art digitally as compared to traditional mediums if If you are only planning to edit a reference image.
 However, making Glitch Art digitally can take a considerable amount of time especially if the artist plans to create the image from scratch, by combining various elements or layers, before applying his or her desired Glitch effects.

 In general, Glitch Art is a form of art style that seeks to add a certain niche layer of aesthetics and appeal to your art works.
 Not everyone can appreciate the uniqueness and wackiness of its trippy effects.
 But for those who do, well now you can create your own variations of Glitch Art!
+If you’re keen on getting some design done, feel free to reach out to our partner Singapore Graphic Design Company!
+Check out some of their awesome graphic design works!

 Stay tuned to our socials for more news and information regarding the latest happenings in the artistic scene today!